amir1715/Docking_scores/README.md

 Analysis of Docking results for autodock vina and other molecular docking softwares

 # Installation
-For installation of  the application clone the repository and install via the executable setup
+For installation of  the application clone the repository and install via the executable setup file (ROC_setup.exe)

 ## ROC curve analysis